atbcb/usab-uswds/_tad/rad-x.md

 -   Some features which provide feedback (e.g., auditory and haptic) can compromise user's privacy and others (e.g., bright mode) can be disruptive if users are working with them in the dark.
 -   Applications sometimes require users to enter data to sign in before providing access or allowing users to receive test results.

-##### Recommendation
+###### Recommendation

 -   Ensure application recognizes and supports built-in device OS accessibility settings.
 -   Recognize and apply the user's system-wide auditory/haptic feedback preferences and provide an in-application option to turn auditory/haptic feedback on or off.
 -   Enable dark mode support.
 -   If the application requires data entry for sign-in / results reporting:

--   Enable auto fill; enable single sign-on (SSO) through Google, Facebook, etc.
+	1. Enable auto fill; enable single sign-on (SSO) through Google, Facebook, etc.
--   Clarify which data entry fields are required vs. optional.
+	1. Clarify which data entry fields are required vs. optional.
--   Save partial data (e.g., create a user profile) so user does not have to input data again for repeat testing.
+	1. Save partial data (e.g., create a user profile) so user does not have to input data again for repeat testing.
--   Ensure that all data entry fields are assigned screen readable labels.
+	1. Ensure that all data entry fields are assigned screen readable labels.

----

-### Instructions/Accessing Information - Audio Instructions

-**Audio Instructions via Website or Application**
+#### Audio Instructions via Website or Application**

 ![Multiple platforms supporting audio content](./images/Multiple-platforms-supporting-audio-content.jpg)